Hchen0496/Four-Floored-Elevator/README.md

 - Is basically a Trial and Error of how long the elevator should stop for each floor
 - Upload it on the Arduino IDE to the Arduino Board and then it should run accordingly

-# Original Code: How does it work?
+# Original: How does it work?
 - Once you upload and compile all you have to do is press what floor button you wanted it to go to, the DC Motor will start running based on the duration that you input for each floor, it'll stop once it hit that duration.

 # Remake Version Hardware